 Despite the contrasting political landscapes in Chicago and Houston, our findings to date indicate that the most commonly associated words in both cities were ‘Freedom’ and ‘Private’.
 In terms of the implications for the word association category findings, the most commonly associated words with the notion of choice in relation to women’s reproductive rights touch on issues of power, autonomy, agency, and the right to confidentiality.
 Interestingly, the word associations ‘God’ and ‘Life’ were the least common answers, indicating minimal religious associations with women’s reproductive rights.
 The most common information sources indicated in both cities were ‘Personal Experience’, and ‘Social Media and Media’, followed by ‘Internet Search Engines’.
 As suspected, social media and the internet are major sources of information today, yet from an education standpoint, it is compelling that the most common source of information stemmed from experiential knowing.
 This connection to everyday life points to the negotiation of knowing and being, akin to the Don Johnson’s theory of ‘body authority’, in which the body is seen as possessing emotional authority that serves as a mediator of compassion.

+Who Feels Secure from Eviction in NYC?
 This project was created using data collected from NYC dwellers to explore their experiences with housing in the five boroughs following the COVID-19 pandemic.
 A two-question survey asked, “Do you consider yourself a resident of NYC?” and, if so, “Do you feel secure from eviction in NYC?
 Why or why not?”.
 A QR code linked to the survey was printed on 500 business cards, which were placed in public spaces in each of the five NYC boroughs.
 Participants’ self-reported experiences with housing were then animated and color-coded for each borough using RGB numeric values based on the number of NYC residents evicted in 2022 according to the “NYC Evictions Data Set”.
 The colors red, orange, yellow, green, and blue correlate with five “Safety Colors” designated by the American National Standards Institute that denote high to low risk of bodily injury.

 In a time of highly volatile discourses and historic judicature regarding residency status and social responsibility, this project used animated data visualization to create a living picture of New York City inhabitants in the wake of skyrocketing eviction numbers.
 Rooted in Art-Based Research (ABR), this project involved the interdisciplinary integration of fine arts animation and mixed quantitative and qualitative methods to establish a bird’s eye view of eviction landscapes, while simultaneously zeroing in on NYC dwellers’ rich descriptions of their experiences.
 Inspired by data visualization pioneer W.E.B.
 Du Bois’ use of pure color abstraction to illuminate social inequalities at the turn of the twentieth century, this project aimed to rethink aspects of housing (in)security using animations generated from the “NYC Evictions Data Set” and data collected from participants on the streets.
 New encounters with data using animation as a medium afford opportunities to diversify views of NYC residents and their experiences with housing (in)security.
 We argue that utilizing fine arts animation as a tool of inquiry produces visualization outcomes that can be considered dynamic relative to traditional single-image techniques like bar graphs or scatterplots.
 If knowledge is power, we consider awareness of collective and individual experiences and ways in which this knowledge is embodied essential to the agency exercised by those in societies that continuously negotiate questions of being and belonging.
 At its core, this project is designed to uncover nuanced information about NYC residents’ lived experiences relative to staggering eviction rates, putting moving images to numbers that render individuals animate and visible as human beings.

-This art education research analyzed art museum visitor demographics using participatory data visualization in collaboration with museum education programs.
+A Witness to Art: Who Goes to Art Museums?
+Using Art-Based Research to Explore Museum Demographics: This art education research analyzed art museum visitor demographics using participatory data visualization in collaboration with museum education programs.
 It is no secret that due to factors like the cost of museum admission, hours of operation, and limited locations, many do not have access to visiting these institutions in person.
 Thus, if only a small percentage of Americans are visiting fine arts institutions, what characteristics might these people share, and who is missing?
 To analyze these queries, we proposed the following interactive method of data visualization for use in museum education programs to address exclusivity regarding who has access to art museums.
 To begin, museum-goers are invited to place grayscale coded beads representing the ‘Age’ of viewers into transparent green receptacles representing the demographic category of their ‘Socioeconomic Status’.
 As the beads are collected, the demographics of viewer-participants are revealed.
 After two weeks, the beads are retrieved from the tubes and strung in the form of an abacus by museum education staff and visitors.
 The form that the strung beads take is up to the maker.
 In this way, the visualized data serves as an apparatus for examining viewer demographic age and income data in dynamic, organic states.
 Using a hands-on approach to generate material data visualizations promotes ‘embodied learning’ and ‘body authority’, creating opportunities to rethink quantitative data.
 This approach aims to make art museums more accessible by highlighting inequalities as the visualizations demonstrate the diversity of populations actually attending museums versus self-reported statistics created by extrinsic organizations.
 This research is significant in that it can initiate discourses between communities and art museums, affording opportunities to discover motivations for seeing art dependent on viewers’ ability to afford the cost of entrance fees, and at what age museum exposure takes place.

 EXAMPLES: experimental abacus designs / models / prototypes - wire, wooden beads